 Your jawline will need some attention.
 Use a trimmer or set of clippers to remove any stray hairs.
 Use a longer guard setting on your trimmer to shape your cheek line- this will allow you to keep things neat without being in danger of cutting off too much hair.
 Use a similar length for your sideburns and cheeks.

 Bear in mind that you will likely want your beard to be blended well.
-Fade into your cheek line and sideburns by applying slightly more pressure on your clippers as you come into them.
+Fade your beard into your cheek line and sideburns by applying slightly more pressure on your clippers as you come into them.
 Use a pair of scissors and a safety or cutthroat razor to tighten up the edges.

 When you’re done with shaping your beard, use your scissors for a once over.
 Go over everything, making sure that there are no stray hairs sticking out where you don’t want them.
 Cut any you do find down to size.
 Then simply brush out the cut whiskers, apply some beard oil or wax and comb it all into shape.